isaacnmm/pestpolicy-hugo2XX/content/posts/best-yard-spray-for-ticks/index.md

 Read Also:
 How High Can Fleas Jump
 ?
-## **Considerations in the Best Yard Spray for Ticks�**
+## **Considerations in the Best Yard Spray for Ticks**
 ### **1. Chemical Treatments**
 Usually, insect sprays that don't contain chemicals as their active ingredients are regarded as the best remedies.
 The chemical treatments that you use indoors may not necessarily work effectively outdoors since the weather conditions are different.
-You will also find that treatments that you use outdoors vary in their effectiveness.�Therefore chemical treatments work effectively when applied to their specific environments.
+You will also find that treatments that you use outdoors vary in their effectiveness.Therefore chemical treatments work effectively when applied to their specific environments.
 As an example, Methoprene won't be effective when used in direct sunlight, since UV rays usually break it down.
 It's, however, effective where there is shade.
 Therefore, when buying insect killers, make sure it is ideal for the specific outdoor conditions in your yard.
 Also, look for chemical treatments that contain the most effective active ingredients in the market.
 Products that contain pyrethrin prove to very effective in destroying insects throughout their stages of the lifecycle.
 ### **2. Non-Chemical Treatments**